top of page

 This mix of plants will provide flowers, food, and habitat for a variety of beneficial insects, pollinators, and birds, all while protecting from erosion and preserving water quality.
 This kit includes groupings of plants meant to be planted in one of three different zones:

 • Zone 1 is below the water line, in the lake.
-Wild Blue Iris are Zone 1 plants and are the most water-tolerant in this kit, but seedlings should not be planted directly in the water.
+Wild Blue Iris and Three-square Bulrush are Zone 1 plants and are the most water-tolerant in this kit, but small iris should not be planted directly in the water.
 Instead, plant just above the waterline and allow them to spread into the water when established.
+The bulrush comes with a piece of rootstock and may be planted in shallow water.

 • Zone 2 is transitional, above the waterline, and ranges from wet to frequently moist.
-Plants will include Joe Pye Weed, Purplestem Aster, Swamp Milkweed, Boneset, Monkey Flower, Blue LobeliaCulver’s Root, Marsh Blazing Star, Blue Vervain, Dark Green Bulrush, Cardinal Flower, Dogtooth Daisy, Turtlehead, or others
+Plants may include Red Osier Dogwood, Meadowsweet, Ninebark, Joe Pye Weed, Fox Sedge, Purplestem Aster, Shining Aster, Flattop Aster, Swamp Milkweed, Boneset, Monkey Flower, Blue LobeliaCulver’s Root, Blue Vervain, Mosquito Bulrush, Fox Sedge, Bog Goldenrod, Cardinal Flower, Dogtooth Daisy, Turtlehead, or others

 • Zone 3 is upland with medium soil, suitable for most native plants.
-The plants included to get you started on your native plant garden may include New England Aster, Flattop Aster, Canada Wild Rye, Stiff or Grass-leaved Goldenrod, Spiderwort, Sweet Black-eyed Susan, Mountain Mint, Wild Bergamot, Tall or Paleleaf Sunflower, Harebell or others.
+The plants included to get you started on your native plant garden may include New England Aster, Stiff or Grass-leaved Goldenrod, Spiderwort, Sweet Black-eyed Susan, Mountain Mint, Wild Bergamot, Tall or Paleleaf Sunflower, Harebell, Nodding Wild Onion, Marsh Blazingstar, or others.

 PriceFrom $109.00